Sukanya Samriddhi Yojana (SSY): Complete Guide with 8.2% Interest Rate

 Withdrawal Rules & Flexibility

-As SSY is long term, the scheme offers controlled withdrawal options as your child grows.
-However partial withdrawal is allowed after your girl child turns 18.
-You can withdraw up to 50% of the account balance (as of end of the previous financial year).The amount withdrawn must be used for education or marriage and relevant proof will be required for the same.
-Only one partial withdrawal per year is allowed.
+As SSY is a long-term scheme, it offers controlled withdrawal options as your child grows.
+Partial withdrawal is allowed after your girl child turns 18 or passes Class 10, whichever is earlier.
+You can withdraw up to 50% of the account balance as of the end of the previous financial year.

 Premature Closure